 When the airflow setpoint is pulse-width modulated per Section 5.2.2, the heating coil and PID loop shall be disabled, with output set to 0 during closed periods.

-In Occupied Mode, the heating coil shall be modulated to maintain a DAT no lower than 10°C (50°F).
+In Occupied Mode, the heating coil shall be modulated to maintain a DAT no lower than [UNITS [10°C] [50°F]].

 This prevents excessively cold DATs if the AHU is providing high outdoor airflows and does not have a heating coil.